Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/02-netcdf.md

 In the first code cell, type and run the following:

 ~~~
-pip install cftime netcdf4 pydap
+pip install cftime cfgrib netcdf4 pydap
 ~~~
 {: .language-python}

 Once it has all installed, restart your kernel.

-You can delete that `pip` line as these packages are now installed in your virtual environment and always available.
+You can comment out that `pip` line now, as these packages are now installed in your virtual environment and always available.

 Then, type the following three `import` statements:

 ~~~